VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 direction = "negative"
 effect_grid = effect_grid_negative
 ```
-NOTE: For traits expected to have negative associations with neoplasia or malignancy, such as gestation length, you should use negative input beta values.
+NOTE: For traits expected to have negative associations with neoplasia or malignancy, such as gestation length, we need to use negative input beta values.
 For example: -c(0.1, 0.3, 0.6, 0.9).
 If testing all traits, interpret each assurance result separately.

 ### What if some simulations fail?
 Some model refits may fail because Bayesian models can have convergence or sampling problems for certain simulated datasets.